Skip to main content

 Our ongoing funded care programme

-We run a funding application programme to help make our services more accessible to those who need financial support.
 Applications open during specific funding rounds throughout the year for free or partially subsidised memberships, with details of upcoming rounds shared in advance.
-Our aim is to reduce barriers to access and ensure that more people can access the support they need.
+Our aim is to reduce barriers to access and ensure that more people get the support they need.

-For more details or to find out when the next funding round opens, visit our Apply for Care page.
+For more details or to find out when the next funding round opens, visit our apply for care page.

 Our commitment to financial transparency